misslunatic/MissLunatic/README.md

 Hi.
 I'm Techiesplash.

-I am a amateur hobbyist who has been learning a mix of C#, C++, and C for a while now.
+I am a amateur hobbyist who has been learning a mix of C#, C++, and C for a while now, as well as some other languages to a lesser degree.
 I've now gotten to the point where I can start making stuff.

 I have benn programming on older systems, such as the Sega Genesis (Mega Drive), the Nintendo 3DS, and the Nintendo 64.